NPHAM12/Techdegree-Project-5/README.md

-New random employee information displays each time the page refreshes See details (image,fullname, email, city, cellphone, address, and birthday)of each user by selecting on a specific one Close the modal user window by clicking on "X" button Search function: find out user(s) who has matching infomation with input in search field
+New random employee information displays each time the page refreshes See details (image,fullname, email, city, cellphone, address, and birthday)of each user by selecting on a specific one Close the modal user window by clicking on "X" button

+Exceed Epectations:
+I just do a search function: find out user(s) who has matching infomation with input in search field